ctrlplusb/easy-peasy/website/docs/docs/quick-start.md

 > i.e. The TLDR tutorial 🚀

-This quick fire overview will provide you with a brief introduction to 90% of Easy Peasy's API.
+This quick fire tutorial will introduce you to the primary APIs of Easy Peasy.

+<p>&nbsp;</p>

 ## Installation